Users report a heightened sensitivity to sight, sound and touch. They can also experience a decreased need for food or sleep, at least temporarily.

-In rare instances, sudden death can occur on the first use of cocaine or unexpectedly thereafter.
+Although it is rare, sudden death can occur on the first use of cocaine or unexpectedly with later doses of the drug.
 Cocaine-related deaths are often a result of cardiac arrest or seizures followed by respiratory arrest.

 Do you think you may need treatment for drug abuse?
 Take the Drug Abuse Treatment Screening Quiz to find out.